Look Again PPI Claim

 Look Again PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Look Again.

-There are many examples of Look Again mis-selling PPI, some consumers were not even made aware by Look Again that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Look Again that it was optional.
+There are many examples of Look Again mis-selling PPI, some customers were not even made aware by Look Again that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Look Again that it was optional.